Zennara/CMLauncher/README.md

 ## Installation

 1. Install the latest [release](https://github.com/Zennara/CMLauncher/releases).
-2. Move the downloaded executable to a suitable folder.
+2. Unzip the folder to your desired folder.
-3. Start the launcher by running the executable.
+3. Start the launcher by running `CMLauncher.bat`.
+4. Python will be prompted to install if it is not already.

 ## Terminology